 by Leora Jasper “Isn’t Shakespeare, like, irrelevant?”
 In front of me sat a blonde Justin Bieber facsimile whose limbs hung over the sides of the chair like the exposed, overgrown roots of a willow.
 Feet adorned with Nikes, chest emblazoned with Champion, they sipped a hot chocolate above a perilously positioned pair of new whiteContinue reading “The Futility of Argument with a Sixteen Year Old Nincompoop: A Case Study”

 by The Deity The Gadfly Symposium is pleased to announce a new addition to our creative team: Biróg.
 Biróg will write on topics related to culture.
 She will bring her unique perspective on socio-cultural issues in media and common social practices.
 Some readers may wonder if the site’s resident Deity mistakenly abridged Biróg’s name.
 BirógContinue reading “Introducing New Subordinate: Biróg”

 by Dash Owens To pass the early, empty hours, the ghosts went over to Antonio’s house.
 Antonio lived in the brownstone he died in 59 years prior.
 He was exactly what a ghost who lived with his great-grandchildren should be: toothy, broad smile with a poof of inconsistently thick grey hair.
-He wore the frayedContinue reading “Unfinished (Chapter 8)”
+He wore the frayedContinue reading “A Millennial Ghost Story (Chapter 8)”

 Something went wrong.
 Please refresh the page and/or try again.